bidanjun/koa-graphql-next/readme.md

 If not found in the query-string, it will look in the POST request body.

-If a previous middleware has already parsed the POST body, the `request.body` value will be used.
-Use [`multer`][] or a similar middleware to add support for `multipart/form-data` content, which may be useful for GraphQL mutations involving uploading files.
-See an [example using multer](https://github.com/graphql/express-graphql/blob/master/src/__tests__/http-test.js#L650).
+If a previous middleware has already parsed the POST body, the `ctx.request.body` value will be used.
+Use [`koa-multer`][] or a similar middleware to add support for `multipart/form-data` content, which may be useful for GraphQL mutations involving uploading files.

-If the POST body has not yet been parsed, graphql-express will interpret it depending on the provided *Content-Type* header.
+If the POST body has not yet been parsed, koa-graphql-next will interpret it depending on the provided *Content-Type* header.

   * **`application/json`**: the POST body will be parsed as a JSON